Announcements

 Early Christianity and the Roman World.
 Chris Holmes and Eric Moore will host three "lunch and learn" offerings for those who are interested in learning more about the place of early Christianity within the ancient Roman world.
 This class will introduce some of the broad cultural, historical, and religious backgrounds to the New Testament and early Christianity.
 March 2, 16, and 23, 12:15–1:30 p.m. in Fifield Hall.
 Suggested donation of $10/person for lunch each day.

-Contact Chris Holmes (cholmes@firstpresatl.org) for more information or to sign up.
+Contact Chris Holmes (cholmes@firstpresatl.org) for more information and click here to register!

 Word Before Work